Blog

 A diet rich in fiber from fruits, vegetables, and legumes promotes the growth of beneficial bacteria, contributing to a diverse and healthy gut microbiota.

-On the other side, research has found that processed foods, sugars, and artificial additives can negatively affect gut health.
+On the other side, research suggests that processed foods, sugars, and artificial additives can negatively affect gut health and allow bad bacteria to flourish.
 These foods have been shown to disrupt the balance of the gut microbiota, causing inflammation and digestive issues.

 Consider adding fermented and prebiotic-rich foods to your diet, such as yogurt, kefir, sauerkraut, almonds, and kombucha.